Beyond the schoolyard.

 HIPPY utilizes a peer-delivered, home visitation model, with trained home visitors providing weekly visits to work one-on-one with parents of preschool aged children (those who are 2, 3, 4 and 5).
 Curriculum for 5-year olds follows the child through kindergarten, reinforcing learning through a very intentional home-and-school connection.
 The program also provides monthly group meetings.
 Parent Possible is proud to partner with AmeriCorps to make our HIPPY program a success.

 HIPPY programs serve families from diverse ethnic and geographic groups across the state.
 Last year, HIPPY reached 857 children and their families through seven sites in seven counties.

-Parent Possible works in close partnership with HIPPY USA.
-For more information on HIPPY USA, visit hippyusa.org.
+Parent Possible works in close partnership with HIPPY sites across the country, as well as, with HIPPY International.

 63%of Colorado’s HIPPY children are Hispanic/Latino.